BK01/proximity-by-road/README.md

 Figure 1: Determine the nearest destination point to each origin point based on drive time (1_dist_time_to_nearest_destination.py).

 ![avg_dist](https://github.com/user-attachments/assets/863b8995-1173-46cb-a4ec-6afdd1ad542d)

-Figure 2: Calculate average distance and drive time to each destination point using the nearest origin points (2_avg_dist_time_per_destination.py)
+Figure 2: Calculate average distance and drive time to each destination point using all nearest origin points (2_avg_dist_time_per_destination.py)

 # BC Route Planner access:
 **The BC Route Planner is currently only available for use by B.C.
 Government Ministries.**